Hello! Click on one of our members below to chat on Whatsapp

 Read on to compare these two different hikes into Machu Picchu, and decide which is the best choice for you.

-• Start of the hike: The KM 104 hike starts on the banks of the Urubamba River, close to the Inca ruins of Chachabamba.
+Start of the hike: The KM 104 hike starts on the banks of the Urubamba River, close to the Inca ruins of Chachabamba.
 The only way to get to KM104 is by walking or taking the train.
 The train drops you off at the foot of the start of the trail.
 Crossing the footbridge over the river, your hike begins.

 Yes.
 The KM 104 Inca Trail is possible to add onto all treks to Machu Picchu.
 It is automatically included in the price of your Inca Trail permit, but can also be added onto treks such as the Lares, the Salkantay, and Inca Jungle, on the condition that there are still permits available on your day of travel.

 It’s important to remember that these permits do sell out, so booking your trip last minute may see you miss out on the opportunity to experience this incredible and historic hike.
 If you are sure that you want to hike into Machu Picchu with the KM104 hike, we recommend booking in advance.
 There are 500 tickets available and tickets do sell out, specially in high season.
-Also, we recommend carefully selected a tried and trusted tour operator, so you have the best experience possible.
+We recommend to carefully selected a tried and trusted tour operator, so you have the best experience possible.

 Yes, depending on the company that you travel with it may already be included.
 The Lares Trek is known for its culturally rich treks into the indigenous communities of Peru.
 You get to experience Peruvian culture in its most authentic and undiluted form.
-You have the pleasure of sharing mind-altering moments with the indigenous people of Peru.
+Have the pleasure of sharing mind-altering moments with the indigenous people of Peru.
 A 4 to 5 day Lares Hike usually includes the hike of KM104.
 This trek incorporates both culture and history.
 Its definitely one of our favorites.

-Salkantay is a stunning picturesque quote that passes many snow capped and striking glacial lakes.
+Salkantay is a stunning picturesque trek that passes many snow capped and striking glacial lakes.
 This is a nature lovers dream route.
 Km104 fully compliments this tour.
 After spending days hiking in the frigid cold, you finish your trail in the humid sub tropical weather of the Amazonia.

 Please remember that with all the above treks (excluding the Inca Trail), adding the KM104 onto the package is likely to incur an additional cost.
 Be sure to check with your tour operator that KM104 is included in your trekking package.

 Yes and no, you can do this trek without the need to book in advance, so having it as an additional feature is unnecessary.
 Some of the cheaper tour operators may not include the bus ticket up to Machu Picchu in their prices, so check with them in advance whether your bus ticket (to and from) Machu Picchu is included in the price they are offering you.
 It´s also important to note that there are strictly enforced entrance schedules into the Citadel.
 You could risk missing your entrance time, which would in the end defeat the whole purpose of going.
+So leave Aguas Calientes with plenty of time to spare.

 Yes, but you won’t have to book this activity, just communicate with your guide the day before so that they are aware you don’t plan on taking the bus.
 You can express beforehand that you wish to climb the stairs, but we advise waiting to see how you feel on the day as a multi-day hike at altitude can be more taxing than you may originally think- regardless of how physically fit you are.